BrittneyOleniacz/Education_Budget_Breakdown/README.md

 ### OBJECTIVE:
 Analyze the district-wide standardized test results to help the school board and mayor make strategic decisions regarding future school budgets and priorities.
 You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.

-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+###TASK: Aggregate the data to and showcase obvious trends in school performance and produce a final report with recommedations.

 Your final report should include each of the following:
 * District Summary